Cloud Insight FAQ

 }

-Directly aggregate metric values that fit the Custom Schema data type.
-Create a script to connect to the target server and derive the desired value.
+Directly aggregate metric values that fit the Custom Schema data format.
+Create a script to access the target server and derive the desired value.

 #!/bin/bash